slavakung/slavakung.github.io/_pages/cv.md

 Please see my [linked-in profile](https://www.linkedin.com/in/gustav-sir/) for an up-to-date status.

-You can also read more about me in an interview for the czech magazine [Dotyk](https://www.dotyk.cz/byznys/uci-stroje-chapat-vyznamy-slov.html) and for the [Open Informatics](https://oi.fel.cvut.cz/cs/gustav-sourek-absolvent-magisterskeho-oboru-umela-inteligence-v-r-2013) programme (in czech only).
+You can also read more about me in an interview for magazine [Dotyk](https://www.dotyk.cz/byznys/uci-stroje-chapat-vyznamy-slov.html) and the [Open Informatics](https://oi.fel.cvut.cz/cs/gustav-sourek-absolvent-magisterskeho-oboru-umela-inteligence-v-r-2013) programme (in czech).

 Highlights